 This is beginners guide to understanding the different ways the block explorer can be used.

-Search bar : When looking for a specific transaction, you can enter details here such as; the block height, block hash or transaction hash.
+Search bar : When looking for a specific transaction, you can enter details here such as the block height, block hash or transaction hash.

 Server time : the server time is the date and time in Co-ordinated Universal Time (UTC).

 Network difficulty : this shows the current difficulty the blockchain is running at.
+Difficulty is the average number of miner hashing attempts required to find a valid block hash at the current time.

 Tx hash : the transaction (Tx) hash is the unique identifier of the transaction.